Meditation for April 11th

 And I must change their minds.

-I must or it will kill me.
+I must, or it will kill me.

 I will try every argumentative trick in the book.

-I will use a priori argument,
+I will use the original argument,

-And just say it is written.
+And Jay, it is written.

 I will even use the ad hominem argument,

-Where I just attack my detractor’s character.
+We attack my detractor’s character.

 I will argue in circles,

-Use a bunch of jargon, science and complicated theories I know nothing about,
+Use a b, unch of jargon, science, and complicated theories I know nothing about,

 There are so many consequences for not listening to my argument.